vg100p2group1/Civilization_Restart/ReadMe.md

 ​	2) 	M for moving into the next floor.

+​	3）  G  to open the test window for Dialogs.
+Enter for the next sentence.

 ​	3)	Moving the mouse to aim.

 ​	4)	Left-Click  to Shoot